 Flavour profile: fruity, peaty, sweet, smoky

 Speyside is whisky heaven!
-By far the largest (by number of distilleries) and arguably the most famous of Scotland's whisky regions, this breathtaking area sits in a fertile valley of rivers and secluded glens and is home to over half of Scotland's distilleries.
+This breathtaking area sits in a fertile valley of rivers and secluded glens and accounts for half of Scotland's whisky production.

 Speyside is arguably the driest and warmest part of Scotland and the fertile farmlands in and around the region are ideal for growing barley, which when combined with soft local water tumbling down off the mountains, produces some of Scotland's best-loved malt whiskies.